MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.57.md

 (iii) The condition set forth at paragraph (b)(1)(iv) of this section applies.

+(iv) We prohibit night hunting.
+Hunters may access the refuge 2 hours before sunrise and must leave no later than 2 hours after sunset.

-(3) *Big game hunting.* We allow hunting of deer, bear, and turkey on designated areas of the refuge.
+(3) *Big game hunting.* We allow hunting of deer, bear, turkey, and feral hog on designated areas of the refuge subject to the following conditions:

+(i) We allow hunting of feral hogs on the refuge from September 1 through the end of February.

+(ii) The condition set forth at paragraph (b)(1)(iv) of this section applies.

 (4) *Sport fishing.* We allow sport fishing on designated areas of the refuge subject to the following conditions:

 (i) We allow nonmotorized watercraft use in Area 5.
-Watercraft must remain in an area from the dike to 3,000 feet (900 meters) upstream.
+Watercraft must remain in the area from the dike to 3,000 feet (900 meters) upstream.

 (ii) We prohibit the taking of turtle or frog (see § 27.21 of this chapter).

-(iii) We prohibit the collecting or releasing of baitfish.
+(iii) We prohibit the collection or release of baitfish.
+Possession of live baitfish is prohibited on the Seneca Division.

 (iv) We prohibit the taking or possession of shellfish on the refuge.

+(v) We allow fishing from1/2 hour before sunrise until1/2 hour after legal sunset.

 (c) *John Heinz National Wildlife Refuge at Tinicum.* (1)-(2) [Reserved]

-(3) *Big game hunting.* We allow archery-only hunting of white-tailed deer on designated areas of the refuge subject to the following condition: Hunters must possess a refuge hunt permit (FWS Form 3-2439, Hunt Application - National Wildlife Refuge System).
+(3) *Big game hunting.* We allow archery-only hunting of white-tailed deer on designated areas of the refuge subject to the following condition: Hunters must possess a refuge hunt permit (FWS Form 3-2439, Hunt Application—National Wildlife Refuge System).

 (4) *Sport fishing.* We allow sport fishing on designated areas of the refuge subject to the following conditions: